intarchboard/network-quality-workshop-report/draft-iab-mnqeu-report.md

 that can make sense to end users trying to make subscription decisions.

+### Measurement and Metrics Considerations

 One important consideration is how to make decisions and take actions based on the metrics measured.
 Measurements must be integrated with applications in order to get true application views of congestion, as measurements to different infrastructure or via other applications may return incorrect results.
-Furthermore, congestion itself is a temporally changing problem, and mitigation strategies may need to be different depending on whether a particular problem is expected to be short-term or long-term.
+Congestion itself can be a temporary problem, and mitigation strategies may need to be different depending on whether it is expected to be a short-term or long-term phenomenon.
+A significant challenge exists in measuring short-term problems, driving the need for continuous measurements to ensure capture.
+The workshop participants debated whether an issue that goes away is a problem or is a sign of a proper network that is self-recovering.

+Important consideration must be taken when construction metrics in order to understand the results.
+Measurements can also affected by individual packet characteristics -- different size packets have a typically linear relationship with their delay.
+Resulting measurements can be divided into a base geographical delay, a packet-size serialization delay and a variable (noise) delay being a third delay.
+Each of these sub-component delays can be different and individually measured across each segment in a multi-hop path.
+Variable delay can also be significantly impacted by external factors, such as bufferbloat, routing changes, network load sharing, and other local or remote.
+Network measurements, especially load-specific tests, must also be run long enough to ensure capture of any problems associated with buffering, queuing, etc.  Measurement technologies should also distinguish between upsteam and downstream measurements, as well as measure the difference between end-to-end path and subpath measurements.

+### End-User metrics presentation

-How do we give the users what they want, and is it possible for users to even voice their desires.
-Only high-level simplistic answers like reliability, capacity, and service bundling are the typical answers given in surveys.
-More technical requirements like low-latency and congestion avoidance are not end-user terminology, and thus not asked for, by end-users.
-Measurement technologies should also distinguish between upsteam and downstream measurements, as well as measure not just end-to-end paths but include subpath measurements as well.
+Determining end-user needs requires informative measurements and metrics.
+How do we provide the users with the service they need or want?
+Is it possible for users to even voice their desires effectively?
+Only high-level, simplistic answers like "reliability", "capacity", and "service bundling" are typical answers given in end-user surveys.
+Technical requirements operators can consume, like "low-latency" and "congestion avoidance", are not terms known to and used by end-users.

-Example metrics might include the number of users supported by a service, and the number of applications or streams that a network can support.
-Example solutions to combat issues include incentive-based traffic management strategies and QoS measurements.
-Example in-application measurements to consider are measuring very different types of applications, such as video streaming, file sharing, and real-time communications.
-It may be that asking for what tradeoffs users are willing to accept when making a decision would be a helpful
+Example metrics useful to end users might include the number of users supported by a service, and the number of applications or streams that a network can support.
+An example solution to combat netwokring issues include incentive-based traffic management strategies (e.g. requesting lower latency may also mean accepting lower bandwidth).
+User perceived latency must be considered, not just netwokr latency -- users experience in-application to in-server latency, and measurements network to network measurements may only be studying the lowest level latency.
+Thus, picking the right protocol to use in a measurement is critical in order to match user experience (for example, users do not transmit data over ICMP).

-approach: would you rather have a network with low latency, or higher bandwidth.
-Gamers may make a different decision than home office or content producers, for example.
-Finally, there is a tension between solutions in this space vs the cost associated with solving these solutions, and which customers are willing to front these improvement costs.
+In-application measurements should consider how to measure different types of applications, such as video streaming, file sharing, multi-user gaming, and real-time voice communications.
+It may be that asking users for what tradeoffs they are willing to accept would be a helpful approach: would they rather have a network with low latency, or a network with higher bandwidth.
+Gamers may make different decisions than home office or content producers, for example.

+Furthermore, how can users make these trade-offs in a fair manner that does not impact other users?
+There is a tension between solutions in this space vs the cost associated with solving these solutions, and which customers are willing to front these improvement costs.

-Challenges in providing higher-priority traffic centers around the ability for networks to be willing to listen to client requests for higher incentives, when commercial interests may not flow to them.
-Shared medium in general is also subject to oversubscribing such that either the number of users per network is accurate but the network is underutilized, or that the number of users per network assumes average bandwidth or other usage metrics and fails to account for utilization spikes.
-Furthermore, any metric is affected by in-home devices from cheap routers to microwaves as well as from other user behavior during tests.
+Challenges in providing higher-priority traffic to users centers around the ability for networks to be willing to listen to client requests for higher incentives, when commercial interests may not flow to them without a cost incentive.
+Shared mediums in general are subject to oversubscribing such that the number of users a network can support is either accurate on an underutilized network, or may assume an average bandwidth or other usage metric that fails to account for utilization spikes.
+Individual metrics are also affected by in-home devices from cheap routers to microwaves and from (multi-)user behaviors during tests.
 Thus, a single metric alone or a single reading without context may not be useful in assisting a user or operator where the problem source actually is.

-A significant source of problems for end-users is who they should contact.

-(this rest of this section is TBD)
+User comprehension of a network remains a challenging problem.
+Multiple workshop participants argued for a single number (calculated with weighted aggregation formual), or a small number of measurements per expected usage (a "gaming" score vs a "content producer" score).
+Many users may instead prefer to consume simplified or color-coded ratings (good/better/best, red/yellow/green, or bronze/gold/platinum).

 ### Synthesis Key Points

-(this section is TBD)
+- Some proposed metrics:
+    - Round-trips Per Minute (RPMs)
+    - Users per network
+    - Latency
+    - 99% latency and bandwidth
+- Median and mean measurements are distractions from the real problems.
+- Shared network usage greatly affect quality
+- Long measurements are needed to capture all facets of potential network bottlenecks.
+- Better funded research in all these areas is needed for progress
+- End-users will best understand a simplified score or ranking system

 # Conclusions {#conclusions}